-- Research on the human health impacts of classes of pesticides rather than of individual pesticides.
+- Research on the human health impacts of classes of pesticides rather than of individual pesticides (e.g. organophosphates rather than just chlorpyrifos).
 A broader approach can help avoid situations in which the use of a specific product is limited or discontinued and similarly hazardous alternatives continue to be used in its place. - Research on the public health costs associated with hazardous pesticide use, including medical care, lost wages/productivity, and educational and other support needs resulting from developmental, cognitive, and motor function impacts. - Research on public health outcomes in communities in proximity to farms using organic, IPM, and conventional pest management practices. - Research on pesticide lifecycle contributions to greenhouse gas emissions from manufacture, transport, use, and disposal. - Note on environmental health science connection: Evidence that pesticide use contributes to greenhouse gas emissions would open up additional health protective policy mechanisms, potentially resulting in health benefits both from reduced pesticide exposure and reduced greenhouse gas emissions.

-- California Department of Public Health: Conference @ UC Davis for Safer Alternatives for Pest Control in Agriculture - Making the Public Health Case for Change - Californians for Pesticide Reform: - TAKE ACTION: California needs safe alternatives to chlorpyrifos and other hazardous pesticides - Letter to Governor: Dear Governor Newsom: Pesticides are Air Contaminants tool
+- California Department of Public Health: Conference @ UC Davis for Safer Alternatives for Pest Control in Agriculture - Making the Public Health Case for Change - Californians for Pesticide Reform: - Public Comment to DPR on the Sustainable Pest Management Roadmap (March 2023) - California needs safe alternatives to chlorpyrifos and other hazardous pesticides (2020)